Pioneer4You iPV5 Review

-The iPV 5 has all of the features we’ve all come to expect from modern box mods.
+The Pioneer4You iPV5 200w mod has all of the features we’ve all come to expect from modern box mods.
 Firstly, the device offers a substantial power output of between 10 and 200 W. I’m not a huge cloud-chaser and I never push the power beyond 100 W, but if you’re looking for a mod to maximize your clouds, this is a big bonus.
 It goes without saying that you need to use high-amp drain batteries to push this device to its limit, though.
 The wattage setting is shown to three digits, so you can adjust in 0.1 W increments for anything under 100 W, then afterwards you increase 1 W at a time.

-The iPV 5 does things a little differently to most devices, though.
+The iPV 5 vape mod does things a little differently to most devices, though.
 Although you can freely adjust your wattage like with most devices, it also comes with five memory locations (labeled M1 to M5), which you can use to store your most commonly used settings for easy recall.
 This is a great feature, because by cycling through your chosen settings using the “+” button you drastically reduce the amount of time you need to spend changing your settings.
 Pressing “−” puts you into adjustment mode so you can use it like any other mod, though.